 Description: The Beazer Settlement Fund is used to account for the costs of remediation work associated with the clean-up at the Cabot Carbon/Koppers Superfund Site.
 On November 20, 2014, the City of Gainesville and Beazer East, Inc. executed a settlement agreement for the City's costs associated with ensuring that a selected remedy would adequately protect the City's primary drinking water source.

-Funding Source: Proceeds are from Beazer East, Inc. from a litigation settlement regarding clean-up work at the Cabot Carbon/Koppers Superfund Site near the Stephen Foster Neighborhood.
-Legal Basis: Settlement Agreement between the City of Gainesville and Beazer East, Inc. executed on November 20, 2014.
-Fund Balance: There are no significant changes in fund balance.
-The City Commission agreed to use the settlement funds for water and road improvements in the Stephen Foster Neighborhood.
+Funding Source: Proceeds are from Beazer East, Inc. from a litigation settlement regarding clean-up work at the

+Cabot Carbon/Koppers Superfund Site near the Stephen Foster Neighborhood.

+Legal Basis: Settlement Agreement between the City of Gainesville and Beazer East, Inc. executed on

+November 20, 2014.

+The City Commission agreed to use the settlement funds for water and road improvements in the

+Stephen Foster Neighborhood.

-FY21 Adopted FY22 Adopted FY23 Adopted % Change FY22 to FY23
+A FY21 dopted FY22 Adopted FY23 Proposed % Change FY22 to FY23

 Beginning Fund Balance \$ 21,844 \$ 21,844 \$ 21,844 0.0%

-Sources of Funds: Miscellaneous:
+Sources of Funds:

+Miscellaneous:

 Interest on Investments - - - n/a

 Total Sources - - - n/a

 Uses of Funds:

 General Government - - - n/a

 Total Uses - - - n/a

 Planned addition to

 (appropriation of) fund balance - - - n/a

 Ending Fund Balance \$ 21,844 \$ 21,844 \$ 21,844 0.0%